 College / University Coursework for Credit

 In order to provide a comprehensive training program, training must include university / college coursework offered for credit.
-There are a number of institutes of higher education throughout the state offering courses and programs designed to advance personnel development and knowledge regarding autism spectrum disorders.
-VCU-ACE provides a comprehensive list of coursework in autism spectrum disorders and effective intervention practices including applied behavior analysis.
+There are a number of institutes of higher education throughout the state offering courses and programs designed to advance personnel development and knowledge regarding Autism Spectrum Disorder.
+VCU-ACE provides a comprehensive list of coursework in Autism Spectrum Disorder and effective intervention practices including applied behavior analysis.

 Applied Behavior Analysis (ABA) is the systematic application of the principles derived from Behavior Analysis to the solution of learning problems of social significance.
 There are requirements for a professional to provide services in ABA that are recognized throughout the country.
 Formal credentialing of professional behavior analysts by the Behavior Analyst Certification Board® (BACB®) can provide safeguards for individuals with ASD and ensure a level of knowledge, expertise, and proficiency to help a professional implement programs based on ABA with fidelity.
 This requires the person to gain Certification by the Behavior Analyst Certification Board (BACB) as a Board Certified Behavior Analyst (BCBA).
 Standards for certification as a BCBA include a Master's degree, graduate-level coursework in specific behavior analytic content areas, supervised experience in designing and implementing applied behavior analysis interventions, and a passing score on the professionally-developed BCBA examination.
 In addition to certification as a BCBA, there is also a lower level of certification available.
 The Board Certified Associate Behavior Analyst™ (BCaBA®) is for individuals who do not have a Master's degree.
 Requirements include a bachelor's degree, undergraduate coursework in behavior analysis, supervised experience in implementing applied behavior analysis interventions, and a passing score on the BCaBA examination.
 (For more information on the Board and the examination, please visit the Board's website.)